hbmarchive/ferris-sweep/readme.md

 common situations where chording would otherwise be called for.

-In practice, a single tap of the layer key gets to the symbol layer and a double tap of the same layer key gets to the number and navigation layer.
+In practice, a single tap of the layer key gets to the symbol layer and a double tap of the same layer key gets to the navigation layer.
 Most of the time you will be tapping this layer key, hitting a symbol then carrying on in the base layer.
 Also, wherever you are, tapping the space or enter key will bring you back to the base layer.
 The idea is that you should not have to think too much about which layer you are in most of the time.

 ### Credit